mcooper7649/JS-Introduction/readme.md

 1. Prompt user to type a twitter like message
 2. Return the amount of Characters remaining of a max total 140 characters.

-See lengthProperthy.js for solution.
+See length.js for solution.

-## Slice Property
+## Slice
 ---

 Slice lets you slice or removing part of the data.